djalbat/necessary/README.md

 rc(); // Provides the first environment in the '.defaultrc' file
 ```

 Note that the `rc()` function can be included in any file but only needs to be called once.
-But be careful that it is called before it is ever deconstructed, unless to make use of the following functions.
+But be careful that it is called before it is ever deconstructed.

-The `checkRCFileExists()`, `createVacuousRCFile()`, `readRCFile()` and `writeRCFile()` functions do as their names suggest.
+Aside from the aforementioned `setRCBaseExtension()` functions, the `checkRCFileExists()`, `createVacuousRCFile()`, `readRCFile()` and `writeRCFile()` functions do as their names suggest.
 The `updateRCFile()` function, if passed a plain old JavaScript object as the first parameter, will add the properties therein.
 Existing properties will be overwritten.
 Properties to be removed can be given as further arguments.
 If you do not want to add as well as remove properties, set the first argument to a falsey value.

 ```js
 const { readRCFile, writeRCFile, updateRCFile, checkRCFileExists, createVacuousRCFile } = rc;